Lando Norris defends Palmeiras from provocation by journalist

 At McLaren’s invitation, coach Abel Ferreira visited the Interlagos Autodrome, in São Paulo, last Friday (12).
 After presenting the driver with the Verdão jersey at Allianz Parque, the Portuguese received the wheel of Norris’ car in return, as well as experiencing the team’s day during training for the race.

 This weekend, the São Paulo GP, the 18th stage of the 2021 season of Formula 1, takes place at the Interlagos racetrack.
-Despite being in the crowd, Abel will not be able to watch the race, because Verdão faces Fluminense on Sunday (14), the same day of the race.
+Despite being in the crowd, Abel will not be able to watch the race, because Verdão will face the Fluminense on Sunday (14), the same day as the race.
 The confrontation takes place at 18:15 (GMT), at Maracanã.